mxmssh/IDAmetrics/README.md

 Please read attentively current issues before using these scripts.
-Many metrics were not originally created for binary code, so I made a lot of assumptions during implementation and you should use results of these scripts very carefully.
+Many metrics were not originally created for binary code, so I made a lot of assumptions during implementation and you should use results of these scripts carefully.
 Please mail me if you find any inaccuracy or mistakes in the implementation.